Before entering into the details of the Hydraulic Coefficients, the following definitions must be clearly understood.

 The difference occurs between the Velocities due to Friction of the Orifice.

-For the Sharp Edge Orifice, the Value of Coefficient of Velocity increases with the Head of Water.
+For the Sharp Edge Orifice, the Value of the Coefficient of Velocity increases with the Head of Water.

 Coefficient of Discharge

-The ratio of an Actual Discharge through an Orifice to the Theoretical Discharge is known as “Coefficient of Discharge”.
+The ratio of an Actual Discharge through an Orifice to the Theoretical Discharge is known as the “Coefficient of Discharge”.

-The Value of Coefficient of Discharge varies with the Value of Coefficient of Contraction and Coefficient of Velocity.
+The Value of the Coefficient of Discharge varies with the Value of Coefficient of Contraction and Coefficient of Velocity.

 An average is about 0.62